 This edge has small grooves on each side of the blade, or sometimes even holes through the metal.
 It is designed this way to stop food from sticking to the blade.

 Granton edges also tend to slice much better than other edges, with less tearing of food.
 A great choice for moist or sticky foods.

 These too can be sharpened using a steel, machine or strop.

 You’ll find this edge most commonly on steak knives and bread or tomato knives – they are ideal for slicing any foods that have a tough exterior but are soft on the inside.

 They are perfect for cleanly and evenly slicing up any baked products – from baguettes and croissants to cakes – and work by neatly sawing through your food.

-Sharpening serrated knives is difficult, if not impossible – they can’t be honed with a steel or knife sharpener – once the edge has lost its sharpness, we recommend buying a new one.
+Sharpening serrated knives can be difficult for a novice.
+They can’t be honed with a steel or knife sharpener, but once the edge has lost its sharpness, we recommend buying a new one.

 On the other hand, serrated knives do hold their sharpness for a lot longer than other blade edges, so you won’t have to replace them too often.